USER INTERFACE:

 Generalities:

-→ For numeric results, the displayed precision is 4 digits while the internal precision is around 15-20 digits
+→ For numeric results, the displayed precision is 4 digits while the internal precision is around 15-20 digits.
+Rounded numbers are prefixed by ~

-→ Variables can be optionnally named with two letters then an underscore, then two digits and finally two quotes.
+→ Variables can be optionnally named with up to two letters then optionally an underscore, then up to two digits and finally up to two quotes.
 Examples: x, eq1, F2, g'', un_1, etc.

 → After computation, the last result is stored in the res variable while the numeric value of the result (if it exists) is stored in the num variable.